joshland/systemd-webhooks/example/blog-update/README.md

 ### Testing

+Check your new Units with this

+     systemd-analyze verify /path/to/your/*.service
+     systemd-analyze verify /path/to/your/*.path

 Setup ngrok for effective testing.
 It provides the most seamless way to ensure that each piece is fully functional, allows replay, and lets you work with properly signed messages.